zhangssy/Circular-Polarization-Basis-Implementation/README.md

 # Circular-Polarization-Basis-Implementation
-Source code for "Integrating Linear and Circular Polarization Features for PolSAR Land Cover Classification with Deep Learning" in **International Journal of Applied Earth Observation and Geoinformation**
+Source code and datasets for "Integrating Linear and Circular Polarization Features for PolSAR Land Cover Classification with Deep Learning" in **International Journal of Applied Earth Observation and Geoinformation**

 The paper can be accessed through：*